-The DB plan is a related party.
-The plan does not hold shares in the Company and the only transaction with the plan relate to the contributions paid (see Note 25).
+The plan does not hold shares in the Company and the only transaction with the plan relate to the contributions paid which is managed by third-party (see Note 25).

 29. Leases

 The Company leases its head office, branches and parking space.
 Information about leases for which the Company is a lessee is presented below.